drericstrong/tinsul/README.md

 TInsul requires the following primary inputs:

 * Average temperatures per month
-* Starting month (to begin the simulation)
+* Starting month (optional)
-* Overload ratio
+* Overload ratio (optional)

-and will provide these output values:
+and will provide these output values (per week):

-* CO generation per week
+* CO generation
-* CO2 generation per week
+* CO2 generation
+* Furan
+* Furfural
+* Water Content
 * Failure time (inferred from the size of the array)

-*Several simplifying assumptions were made when developing TInsul, and empirical data from an academic paper was used to estimate the rate of CO+CO2 accumulation per week.
+*Several simplifying assumptions were made when developing TInsul, and empirical data from an academic paper was used to estimate the rate of dissolved gas accumulation per week.
 While the simulated data from TInsul will be relatively realistic, its real-world applicability should be treated with some caution.*

 ## Getting Started
 TInsul can be installed using pip: